Tourist using mobile internet on smartphone while walking in Berlin Germany.

 Why Roaming Charges Add Up So Fast

-Many travelers underestimate how much data they use in a normal day.
+Many travelers underestimate how much data they use in a normal travel day.

 Even moderate usage can become expensive if roaming data is active throughout the trip.